brhirsch/rideshare_volume_forecasting_with_flask/README.md

 # TO DO
-- Rework CSS to make it look nice (Need to research css frameworks like bootstrap)
+- Rework CSS
-- Define AWS and web architecture to host application.
+- Define AWS and web architecture to host application
   1. Script to pull historical data, run models, save csv's to S3
   2. Add code to pull csv's from S3 and use in Flask app on startup
   3. Deploy Flask app on EC2